History of Beirut: Fourth phase 1984–1990

 The February 6 uprising in West Beirut or the February 6 Intifada, was a battle where the parties of West Beirut, led by the Amal Movement, decisively defeated the Lebanese Army.
 The day started with the defection of many Muslim and Druze units to militias, which as a major blow to the government and caused the army to virtually collapse.

-On 8 August 1985 a summit was held in Damascus with President Amin Gemayel, Prime Minister Rachid Karami and Syrian President Hafez Assad attempting to end the fighting between Christian and Druze militias.
+On 8 August 1985 a summit was held in Damascus with President Amin Gemayel, Prime Minister Rachid Karami and Syrian President Hafez al-Assad attempting to end the fighting between Christian and Druze militias.
 There followed a series of car bombs in Beirut which were seen as intended to thwart any agreement.
 On 14 August a car exploded in a Christian district control by the Lebanese Forces.
 On 17 August another exploded beside a supermarket, also in a district under LF control.
 55 people were killed.
 Two days later 2 car bombs went off in a Druze and a Shi'ite district of Beirut.
 The following day another car bomb exploded in Tripoli.
 An unknown group, the "Black Brigades", claimed responsibility.
 The violence quickly escalated with extensive artillery exchanges.
 It is estimated that in two weeks 300 people were killed.
 On 15 September fighting broke out in Tripoli between Alawite and Sunni militias.
 200,000 people fled the city.
 The harbour district was heavily bombarded.
 The arrival of the Syrian army a week later ended the violence which left 500 killed.